prithvishkr/Time-series-analysis/README.md

 The volume weighted average price (VWAP) is a trading benchmark used by traders that gives the average price a security has traded at throughout the day, based on both volume and price.
 It is important because it provides traders with insight into both the trend and value of a security.

-### *Insight*

-The year between 2004 and 2008 is best for tata steel the values are highest at that point